-Your air conditioning system consists of five main parts that all work together to bring cold air to your finger tips.
+Your air conditioning system consists of five main parts that all work together to bring cold air to your fingertips.
 These parts include:

 - Condenser: An AC condenser cools hot refrigerant gasses and turns them into liquid.
 Over time it may start leaking from everyday wear and tear on your vehicle.
-It's hard to replace the leaky tube or seals so you will most likely need a new condenser.
-If something else is wrong with the AC system it could lead to debris from faulty parts clogging the condenser in which case you may need a replacement.
-There are some tale tale warning signs and if caught early enough can save you money on repairs.
-Wear signs include leaks, poor air conditioning performance and clogged, corroded or damaged fins or tubes.
-If your air conditioner isn't as cold as it used to the compressor could be the blame.
+It's hard to replace the leaky tube or seals, so you will most likely need a new condenser.
+If something else is wrong with the AC system, it could lead to debris from faulty parts clogging the condenser, in which case you may need a replacement.
+There are some telltale warning signs, and if caught early enough can save you money on repairs.
+Wear signs include leaks, poor air conditioning performance and clogged, corroded, or damaged fins or tubes.
+If your air conditioner isn't as cold as it used to, the compressor could be the blame.

 - Receiver Dryer: A receiver dryer separates gas from liquid, removes moisture and filters contaminants before it enters the compressor.
-It contains a desiccant which absorbs moisture and helps dry out the refrigerant.
-There are clear warning sign to look for when you receiver dryer needs replaced.
+It contains a desiccant that absorbs moisture and helps dry out the refrigerant.
+There are clear warning signs to look for when your receiver dryer needs replaced.
 Wear signs include poor air conditioner performance, moisture on glass and/or inability of effective defroster.

 - Accumulator: An accumulator is pretty much the same thing as a receiver dryer with small variations in function.
 They are usually used when a system contains orifice tubes and requires larger amounts of refrigerant.
-This monitors and controls your refrigerant, stores excess refrigerant and filters debris and monitors moisture.
+This monitors and controls your refrigerant, stores excess refrigerant, and filters debris and monitors moisture.
 This should be replaced anytime the system is opened for repair or if a technician has determined it to be damaged caused by moisture.
-When open to the elements even for a short period of time can cause excess moisture to build up requiring replacement.
+When open to the elements, even for a short time, it can cause excess moisture to build up, requiring replacement.

 - Orifice Tube (also known as Expansion Valve): Monitors the pressure and temperature of your air conditioning system.
-This only allows a small amount of refrigerant to pass through to the evaporator causing a pressure drop.
-When the orifice tube doesn't function properly it can seam like your air conditioner has seized up.
-Wear signs include poor system performance or when a technician has determined it to have become dirty or clogged.
+This only allows a small amount of refrigerant to pass through to the evaporator, causing a pressure drop.
+When the orifice tube doesn't function properly, it can seem like your air conditioner has seized up.
+Wear signs include reduced system performance or when a technician has determined it to have become dirty or clogged.

-- Evaporator: An evaporator looks and performs kind of like a radiator except it pulls warm air from inside the vehicle in to cool it.
-It cools air with refrigerant and commences the cold air flow to the rest of the system.
-Humidity condenses on the surface then drains out of the the vehicle, this is why you sometimes see a water puddle under your car after using the air conditioner.
-The biggest problem with evaporator is over time they can start to leak.
-Organic debris collecting on its surface and can corrosion.
-Wear signs include poor system performance.
-Replacing this low cost item early enough can save you money and damage to your entire AC system.
+- Evaporator: An evaporator looks and performs like a radiator, except it pulls warm air in from inside the vehicle to cool it.
+It cools the air with refrigerant and commences the cold airflow to the rest of the system.
+Humidity condenses on the surface then drains out of the vehicle, this is why you sometimes see a water puddle under your car after using the air conditioner.
+The biggest problem with evaporators is, over time, they can start to leak.
+Organic debris is collecting on its surface and can corrosion.
+Wear signs include reduced system performance.
+Replacing this low-cost item early enough can save you money and damage to your entire AC system.